noah-art3mis/crucible/README.md

 ## Crucible

 Lightweight prompt evaluation package.
 Use online [here](https://crucible.streamlit.app/).

-Can also be used locally through streamlit.
-Can use [ollama](https://github.com/ollama/ollama-python) to run LLMs locally if necessary.
+Can also be used locally using poetry and streamlit.
+Can run LLMs locally using [ollama](https://github.com/ollama/ollama-python) as well.

 Cost estimation is very rough (input \* 2).